| Title: | Time Series Analysis and Computational Finance |

 autoregressive coefficient equals one is computed.
 The number of lags

-bound on the rate at which the number of lags, k
+bound on the rate at which the number of lags, k, should be

 made to grow with the sample size for the general ARMA(p,q)